MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/delimit-volume-allocation.md

 ## Frequently asked questions

-### Can I use regular and delimited volumes together?
+### Can I delimit some volumes but not others?

 Yes.
 You can choose per-volume whether or not to delimit allocation.

 ### Does delimited allocation change how drive replacement works?

-No. Drive replacement works the same with delimited allocation as with regular allocation.
+No, it's the same as with regular allocation.

 ## See also